aymuos15/fresh/docs/USER_GUIDE.md

 *   **Git Grep:** Interactively search through your Git repository.
 *   **Git Find File:** Quickly find and open files in your Git repository.

+### Clangd helper plugin

+Fresh ships `plugins/clangd_support.ts` with the source tree; see `plugins/clangd_support.md` for an overview of the plugin commands and how it surfaces clangd-specific notifications in the status bar.

 ## Configuration

 Fresh is configured using a `config.json` file located in `~/.config/fresh/config.json`.